suzuki-shunsuke/tfcmt/COMPARED_WITH_TFNOTIFY.md

 * CombinedOutput: output of terraform command
 * ExitCode: exit code of terraform command
 * Vars: variables which are passed by `-var` option
+* ErrorMessages: a list of error messages which occur in tfcmt

 ## Feature: Don't recreate labels